 Why Trust The Spruce?

-Freelance content creator and clean-home enthusiast Theresa Holland researched and wrote this roundup.
-She's gone through multiple bottles of Mr. Clean, Mrs. Meyers, Method, Lysol, and Clorox and can speak to their effectiveness.
-You can check out more of Theresa's work on MyDomaine.
+Theresa Holland is a freelance writer for The Spruce, and researched and wrote this roundup.
+She's covered home improvement, cleaning, bedding, and more in the home space.
+She has personally gone through multiple bottles of Mr. Clean, Mrs. Meyers, Method, Lysol, and Clorox, and can speak to their effectiveness.
 Additional research for this article comes from Mary Marlowe Leverette, a nationally recognized cleaning expert.

 For additional background on all-purpose cleaners, we spoke to Christine McNerney, Senior Director of Merchandising, Non-Food, at Thrive Market, who spoke about ingredients to look for and how to use all-purpose cleaners.